San Sombrèro

-San Sombrèro (subtitled A Land of Carnivals, Cocktails and Coups) is a parody travel guide book examining the eponymous fictional country, described as the birthplace of tinted sunglasses and sequins.
+San Sombrèro (subtitled A Land of Carnivals, Cocktails and Coups) is a parody travel guide examining the eponymous fictional country, described as the birthplace of tinted sunglasses and sequins.
 This country is set in Central America, and was created by Australian comedic writers Tom Gleisner, Santo Cilauro and Rob Sitch (of The D-Generation and The Panel fame).
 Along with the other Jetlag Travel volumes, 2003's Molvanîa and 2004's Phaic Tăn, the book parodies both the language of heritage tourism and the legacy of colonialism and imperialism.

-In Spanish, San Sombrèro would be translated into English as "Saint Hat", "San" being the shortened word for the Spanish word "santo" meaning saint, and "sombrero" (no accent mark in real-world Spanish) meaning hat.

 According to the book the "full and technically correct" name of San Sombrèro is the "Democratic Free People's United Republic of San Sombrèro", and citizens may be arrested, without a warrant, if the title is not used.

+Background

+San Sombrèro was written by Tom Gleisner, Santo Cilauro, and Rob Sitch.
+It is the third book in the Jet Lag series after the parody books Molvanîa and Phaic Tăn.
+All three books are about fictional countries.